Retrieving Group Chat Messages

 var lastMessageId = messageId ?: Uuids.endOf(leftAtList.first().atZone(ZoneOffset.UTC).toInstant().toEpochMilli()); val messageList = mutableListOf<MessageByGroupChat>() for (i in joinedAtList.indicies) { if (lastMessageId != messageId && i != 0) { lastMessageId = Uuids.endOf(leftAtList[i].atZone(ZoneOffset.UTC).toInstant().toEpochMilli()) } val messages = messageRepo.findMessages( groupChatId = groupChatId, bucket = currentBucket, messageId = lastMessageId, firstMessageTimestamp = joinedAtList[i], limit = 20, ) messageList.addAll(messages) if (messageList.size >= 20) { return FindGroupMessagesResult.Success(messageList.take(20)) } messageList.lastOrNull()?.messageId?.let { lastMessageId = it } } return FindGroupMessagesResult.Success(messageList)

-is updated via the upper bound timestamp of the
+After the first loop, the lastMessageId is updated via the upper bound timestamp of the

 current